Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Introduction

-In the current era of Noisy Intermediate-Scale Quantum (NISQ) devices, progress has also been made along the lines of of variational quantum algorithms.
-For example, the so-called Variational Quantum Attack Algorithm (VQAA) \cite{VQAA} implements a variational quantum circuit aiming at decoding the key of AES-like symmetric protocols specifically designed for the Simplified-Data Encryption Standard (S-DES) \cite{sdes}.
-In practice, VQAA encodes a known ciphertext in the lowest-energy state of a classical Hamiltonian, akin to a cost function, and aims to find such state by trying out different keys, effectively retrieving the secret key by optimizing a set of variational parameters.
-As stated, however, the VQAA algorithm still uses a very large number of qubits, making it thus impractical for real-life ciphers.
+In the current era of NISQ devices, promising proposals have been made in the field of variational quantum algorithms (VQAs), which are designed to find the minimum of a function by iteratively adjusting the parameters of a quantum circuit encoding the solution for such a function.
+VQAs have found wide-ranging applications beyond cryptography, including quantum chemistry, where they have been employed for solving molecular electronic structure problems \cite{ref1}; machine learning, through approaches such as quantum neural networks and federated learning frameworks \cite{ref2, ref3}; and quantum finance, with applications to Monte Carlo pricing of financial derivatives \cite{ref4}.
+For example, the Variational Quantum Attack Algorithm (VQAA) \cite{VQAA} is designed to recover the key from the Simplified-Data Encryption Standard (S-DES) \cite{sdes}.
+This approach can be extrapolated to more complex AES-like symmetric protocols.
+In practice, VQAA encodes a known ciphertext in the lowest-energy state of a classical Hamiltonian (system's total energy equation model), akin to a cost function, and aims to find such state by trying out different keys, aiming to retrieve the secret key by optimizing a set of variational parameters.